Sotah – Oppression or Empowerment?

 What we do with difficult texts in our tradition is a matter of choice.
 We can choose to use them to further oppression or we can use then to overcome oppression and facilitate empowerment.
 Perhaps it would be better if we used Hannah as our guide.

-Rabbi Shoshana Cohen is a teacher of Talmud and Midrash at the Conservative Yeshiva, Jerusalem.
+Rabbi Shoshana Cohen works at the Shalom Hartman Institute, and is a former teacher of Talmud and Midrash at the Conservative Yeshiva, Jerusalem.